The Line 3 Replacement:

-Enbridge’s new Line 93 (formerly known as Line 3) is the last gasp of a dying industry, an expansion meant to replace an aging pipeline that was operating at reduced capacity.
+Enbridge’s Line 3 replacement — Line 93 — is the last gasp of a dying industry, an expansion meant to replace an aging pipeline that was operating at reduced capacity.
 The construction of new fossil fuel infrastructure runs directly counter to the urgent need to shift to renewable energy.
 Worse, Line 93 carries tar sands oil, which contributes more to climate change than conventional oil.
 Halting pipelines like Line 93 is necessary to quickly curb carbon emissions by curtailing the ability to get fossil fuels to markets.
 Enbridge has shown itself to be indifferent to the environment countless times, including the July 2010 rupture of their Line 6b, which dumped around a million gallons of toxic oil into the Kalamazoo River in Michigan.
-Recently it came out that Enbridge has been unable or unwilling to secure adequate “environmental impairment liability” insurance, making the aftermath of a potential major spill even more worrying.
+In 2021, it came out that Enbridge has been unable or unwilling to secure adequate “environmental impairment liability” insurance, making the aftermath of a potential major spill even more worrying.

-Despite this, the Canadian company won the bitterly contested battle over whether Line 93 construction would take place at all, and the pipeline is now finished and transporting tar sands oil.
+Despite this, the Canadian company won the bitterly contested battle over whether the construction of the Line 3 replacement would take place at all, and the pipeline is now finished and transporting tar sands oil.
 This is a big blow to the tribes, landowners, environmentalists, and climate activists who so tenaciously fought the pipeline.
 For more than eight years, water protectors resisted in the courts, the streets, and the pipeline’s construction zone.

-Throughout construction, Enbridge demonstrated how irresponsible the company can be, as it neglected its obligation to protect our water, wetlands, and other natural resources.
-Winona La Duke (executive director of Honor the Earth) wrote an excellent summary of the construction, including the multiple frac-outs.
+Throughout construction, Enbridge demonstrated how irresponsible the company can be, as it neglected its obligation to protect water, wetlands, and other natural resources.
+Winona La Duke, then–executive director of Honor the Earth, wrote an excellent summary of the construction, including the multiple frac-outs.
 (This is a term for when toxic drilling fluids and suffocating clay break out of the tunnel being bored under a waterway and get into surface waters and groundwater.)

 One of the most egregious examples of Enbridge’s carelessness was the aquifer breach in which Enbridge willfully violated its permit to dig 8–10 feet deep.
 Instead, the company dug a trench 18 feet deep and then drove pilings 28 feet down, punching into an artesian aquifer in a wetland that relies on that groundwater.
 The Minnesota Department of Natural Resources fined Enbridge $32 million for the violation, but most of that was to pay for the aquifer repair.
 Only $40,000 was a punitive fine.
 Unfortunately, this indifference by Enbridge isn’t new, it’s similar to the landowner stories we have heard about their work here in Wisconsin.